Google’s search engine is technically complex.

-But first, I’m going to walk you through exactly how Google’s search engine really works so that you can see that it’s not as difficult to understand as you might think.
+First, I’m going to walk you through exactly how Google’s search engine really works so that you can see that it’s not as difficult to understand as you might think.

 Google’s first job is to ‘crawl’ the web with ‘spiders.’

-These are little-automated programs or bots that scour the ‘net for any and all new information.
+These are little automated programs or bots that scour the net for any and all new information.

-The spiders will take notes on your website, from the titles you use to the text on each page to learn more about who you are, what you do, and who might be interested in finding you.
+The spiders take notes on your website, from the titles you use to the text on each page to learn more about who you are, what you do, and who might be interested in finding you.

 That may sound simplistic on the face of it.

-So the first massive challenge is to locate new data, record what it’s about, and then store that information (with some accuracy) in a database.
+The first massive challenge is to locate new data, record what it’s about, and then store that information (with some accuracy) in a database.

-So the information in its database needs to be categorized correctly, rearranged, and displayed in less than a second after someone expects it.
+That means the information in its database needs to be categorized correctly, rearranged, and displayed in less than a second after someone expects it.